Thank you for subscribing

 What powers the GAC Aion V, M8 PHEV and Emzoom?

-GAC Aion V Electric: The GAC Aion V is a battery electric vehicle (BEV).
-While the spec is yet to be confirmed for Australia, in China it features a 150 kW permanent magnet electric motor driving the front wheels, with torque of 240 Nm.
-The battery is a decent 75 kWh lithium iron phosphate (LFP) pack.
-Official range is 602 km on the optimistic NEDC cycle but expect to see a claim closer to 480 km WLTP.
-Notably, the Aion V supports fast charging up to 180 kW DC, allowing a rapid 30–80% recharge in about 16 minutes– one of the fastest charging rates in its class.
+GAC Aion V – Electric: The GAC Aion V is a battery-electric vehicle (BEV).
+It features a 150kW/210Nm electric motor that drives the front wheels and draws energy from a decent 75kWh lithium iron phosphate (LFP) battery.
+The claimed WLTP driving range is 510km.
+Notably, the Aion V supports fast charging up to 180kW DC, allowing a rapid 30-80% recharge in about 16 minutes – one of the fastest charging rates in its class.

-GAC Emzoom – Petrol: The Emzoom runs on a 1.5-litre turbocharged 4-cylinder petrol engine – a small-displacement turbo typical of many compact SUVs.
-Outputs are expected to be around 125–130 kW and 270 Nm..
-This is paired with a 7-speed dual-clutch automatic and front-wheel drive.
-Despite its modest size, the turbo engine gives the Emzoom sprightly performance; expect 0–100 km/h in roughly 8 seconds..
-Fuel economy should be competitive thanks to the efficient engine and lightweight design.
+GAC Emzoom – Petrol: The GAC Emzoom runs on a 125kW/270Nm 1.5-litre turbocharged four-cylinder petrol engine – a small-displacement turbo typical of many compact SUVs.
+This is paired with a seven-speed dual-clutch automatic and front-wheel drive.
+Despite its modest size, the turbo engine gives the Emzoom sprightly performance; expect 0–100km/h in about eight seconds.
+Official claimed combined-cycle fuel economy lands at 6.6L/100km, helped by the lightweight design.

-The 2026 GAC Emzoom arrives as a conventionally powered petrol SUV which is likely to be priced for attention.
+The 2026 GAC Emzoom arrives as a conventionally powered petrol SUV, priced from $25,590 plus on-road costs.

 GAC vehicles exterior design

-The Emzoom takes a sportier approach: it’s a compact SUV with aggressive lines, an angular grille, and a coupé-like roofline.
-Expect LED lighting and bold colours aimed at a younger crowd.
+The Emzoom takes a sportier approach: it’s a compact SUV with aggressive lines, an angular grille and a coupe-like roofline.
+It has LED lighting and bold colours aimed at a younger crowd.

 GAC vehicles interior design and features